This recipe can be made with or without my new smoked spice blends

 - 3 tablespoons chopped coriander

-- Heat the ghee or olive oil in a large pan or wok.
+- Heat the ghee or vegetable oil in a large pan or wok.

-- Add the finely chopped onions and fry over medium heat for about 20 minutes until soft and translucence – but not browned.
+- Add the finely chopped onions and fry over medium heat for about 20 minutes until soft and translucent - but not browned.
 If you are using curry base sauce, leave out this step.

 - Throw in the chopped chilies and the garlic and ginger pastes and sizzle for one minute.

 - Add the garam masala, curry powder, cumin and cardamom powder if using and stir into the onions.